VCU-CS-Capstone/MULT-25-604-Aerial-Precision/Notes and Research/Readme.md

 # Notes and Research Folder

-This folder contains the manuals used to configure the RadioLink M435 drone, including the following sourced from ([RadioLink's downloads page](https://radiolink.com.cn/downloads)) :
+This folder contains the manuals used to configure the RadioLink M435 drone, including the following from ([RadioLink's downloads page](https://radiolink.com.cn/downloads)) :

 - M435 Drone
 - CrossRace V2.0 Flight Controller